AI in Cybersecurity: A 2025 Guide to Smarter Threat Detection and Prevention

 Phishing Protection

-AI filters suspicious emails using NLP (natural language processing), domain reputation scoring, and behavior analysis—flagging threats before users click.
+AI scans emails for suspicious content via NLP (natural language processing), domain reputation scoring, and behavior analysis—flagging threats before users have a chance to click. -

 Network Traffic Analysis

-Machine learning detects abnormal spikes in traffic, unauthorized access attempts, or lateral movement across networks—signs of breaches or DDoS attacks.
+Machine learning may track unusual spikes in network traffic, unauthorized access attempts or even lateral movement within the networks — signs of breaches or DDoS attacks. -

 Endpoint Security